Since 2016, Southern Cross University has been home to the Farming Together Program.

 Melissa Gulbin is a journalist and content marketing specialist with over 15 years’ experience.

-Most notably, Melissa was the editor of the Lismore Echo newspaper and senior digital reporter for Australia Provincial Newspapers (APN).
+Melissa was the editor of The Lismore Echo newspaper and senior digital reporter for Australian Provincial Newspapers (APN).
 As a sought-after blogger and columnist, Melissa established her own content marketing business in 2015, where she used her well-honed storytelling ability to drive campaigns for not-for-profit organisations and social enterprise start-ups.

 Melissa holds a Bachelor of Media from Macquarie University.